 Use Plant Guilds

-As mentioned above, trying to determine the perfect combination of plants for a polyculture garden can be bewildering.
+As mentioned above, determining the perfect combination of plants for a polyculture garden can be bewildering.
 Enter plant guilds.

 Every member of the plant guild should have one or more roles to play, and a proper guild should have at least one of the following:

-- Nitrogen fixers: to avoid adding fertilizers, it helps to plant species that fix nitrogen back into the soil.
+- Nitrogen fixers.
+To avoid adding fertilizers, it helps to plant species that fix nitrogen back into the soil.

 Depending on the kind of design you want, you can often choose plants that fulfill multiple roles.

-Vera Greutink, a polyculture gardener in the Netherlands, shows how a guild (she calls them ‘polycultures’, but the idea is the same) can be designed with a type of cuisine in mind, or even a specific dish.
+Vera Greutink, a polyculture gardener in the Netherlands, shows how a guild (she calls them ‘polycultures,’ but the idea is the same) can be designed with a type of cuisine in mind or even a specific dish.

 Examples of Successful Polyculture Farms